galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 1. It starts by checking if the Galaxy directory exists, this is done so the tasks will attempt to check the current commit, will not fail in case the folder does not exist.
 2. The current commit of the repository on disk is retrieved, in order to decide whether or not Galaxy needs to be updated.
 This is then reported in a debugging message to the user.
 3. Galaxy is updated to the correct commit.
-If the `galaxy_server_dir` is not yet populated, e.g. on first run, Galaxy will be cloned to the specified location.
+If the `galaxy_root` is not yet populated, e.g. on first run, Galaxy will be cloned under the specified location.
 Otherwise the existing repo will be updated to that commit.
 The `galaxy_force_checkout` variable allows you to control whether or not any locally made changes will be discarded.
-This will not affect mutable configuration files as those are not tracked in git.
+This will not affect mutable configuration files as those are not tracked in git, and in the case of this exercise, are not stored in the clone.
 4. The virtualenv is set up:
 	1. An empty virtualenv is created.
 	2. Pip is updated within the virtualenv.